 Soft Tissue Surgery

 The Goodland Pet Hospital in Santa Barbara is dedicated to providing you and your pet with the highest level of care possible.
-Dr. Joseph Dalo Jr. and Dr. Caitlin Kelly are available to provide your pet with a wide range of care options including soft tissue surgery.
-If you believe your pet requires specific surgical care, we recommend scheduling an appointment with our vet surgeon in Santa Barbara today.
+Dr. Caitlin Kelly is available to provide your pet with a wide range of care options including soft tissue surgery.
+If you believe your pet requires specific surgical care, we recommend scheduling an appointment with our veterinarian in Santa Barbara today.